symfony/symfony-docs/book/translation.rst

 Translation Resource/File Names and Locations
 ---------------------------------------------

-Symfony2 looks for message files (i.e. translations) in the following locations:
+Symfony looks for message files (i.e. translations) in the following locations:

 * the ``app/Resources/translations`` directory;